 Since then Bangladeshis celebrate the International Mother Language Day as one of the tragic days.
 They go to Shahid Minar, a monument built to honor the martyrs, and express their deep sorrow and gratefulness to the martyrs.
 International Mother Language Day is a national holiday in Bangladesh.

-2 thoughts on “21st February – The International Mother Language Day.
+2 responses to “21st February – The International Mother Language Day.”

 I think that you need to write extra on this topic 21st February: International Mother Language Day.
 It won’t be a taboo subject however usually individuals are not enough to talk on such topics.